ilagunap/fpchecker-doc/index.md

 ## Overview

-FPChecker is a dynamic analysis tool to detect floating-point errors in HPC applications.
-It is the only tool of its class that supports the most common programming languages and models in HPC, including C/C++, MPI, OpenMP, and CUDA.
+FPChecker is a dynamic analysis tool to detect floating-point errors in HPC applications; it helps developers gain a better picture of what's happening in terms of floating-point arithmetic in their applications.
+It is the only tool of its class that supports common programming languages and models in HPC, including C/C++, MPI, and OpenMP.
 It is designed to be easy to use and easy to integrate into applications.
-The tool provides a detailed HTML report that helps users identify the exact location of floating-point errors in the software.
+The tool provides a detailed HTML report that helps users identify the exact location of floating-point errors, such as exceptions, in the software.

 ## Features

 - **Easy to use:** it only requires a few changes to the application build script, such as changing the compiler (e.g., clang++) by the FPChecker compiler wrappers (e.g., clang++-fpchecker).
 It automatically instruments the code at build time.
 - **Accurate detection:** it accurately detects errors dynamically (when code is executed) for specific inputs; it doesn’t give alarms for unused or invalid inputs.
-- **Designed for HPC:** it supports the most used programming languages and models in HPC: C/C++, MPI, OpenMP, Pthreads, and CUDA.
+- **Designed for HPC:** it supports different programming languages and models in HPC: C/C++, MPI, OpenMP, and Pthreads.
 - **Detailed report:** it provides a detailed report that programmers can use to identify the exact location (file and line number) of floating-point errors in the software.

 <!--